OrchardSkills/OrchardSkills.OrchardCore.CICD/README.md

 ![](https://user-images.githubusercontent.com/59172485/89642486-2e6cae80-d871-11ea-80b0-8462d62d2372.png)

-These are the build pipeline steps to compile and publish the artifact to the Releases (OrchardSkills - CD).
+These are the build pipeline steps to compile and publish the artifact to the Releases ([Your-Site-Here] - CD).

 ![](https://user-images.githubusercontent.com/59172485/89642487-2e6cae80-d871-11ea-8a7d-c25c2bc96668.png)